StudioLE/Tectonic/README.md

-﻿## Geometrician
+﻿## Geometrician.Cascade

-Geometrician is an application to execute and visualise the results of geometric workflows using Hypar's Elements library.
+Geometrician.Cascade is an application to execute and visualise the results of geometric workflows using Hypar's Elements library.

 The application can run client-side directly in the browser using [Blazor WebAssembly](https://docs.microsoft.com/en-gb/aspnet/core/blazor/hosting-models?view=aspnetcore-6.0#blazor-server), or as a [Blazor Server](https://docs.microsoft.com/en-gb/aspnet/core/blazor/hosting-models?view=aspnetcore-6.0#blazor-server).
 Soon it will also be available as a [Blazor Hybrid](https://docs.microsoft.com/en-gb/aspnet/core/blazor/hosting-models?view=aspnetcore-6.0#blazor-hybrid) app using either .NET MAUI or WPF, and via a command line interface.